svigre/configure-ad/README.md

 ![Screenshot 2025-05-29 110551](https://github.com/user-attachments/assets/d5de3dfe-f145-4ec6-927c-7c0a95c09b5b)

 The next step is to allow domain users to RDP access into the VM.
-To to this, we go back to Azure portal and log into Client-1 VM as Kate_admin.
+To do this, we go back to Azure portal and log into Client-1 VM as Kate_admin.
 Once inside the VM, right-click on the Windows logo and select "system".
-Find "Remote Deskctop" on the left side and click on it.
+Find "Remote Desktop" on the left side and click on it.
 Click on "Select users that can remotely access this PC".
 Now a new prompt will appear --> click on "add" --> wite "Domain Users" (you can click on "check names" to be sure you wrote the correct name) --> click OK.

 ---